ntfs32/docker-scaleio-gw/README.md

 # docker-scaleio-gw [![](https://images.microbadger.com/badges/image/vchrisb/scaleio-gw.svg)](https://microbadger.com/images/vchrisb/scaleio-gw "Get your own image badge on microbadger.com")

-This image runs EMC ScaleIO as a container.
+This image runs EMC ScaleIO-GW-2.5 as a container.

 ## How to use this image